An Anatomy of Neutrino Oscillations: Episode

 How about the right-handed options \cite{Salam}?
-If we adopt the "basic units" as Hwang and Yan \cite{HwangYan} propose, the models would not belong since each basic unit is associated with one kinetic term, one-to-one.
+If we adopt the "basic units" as Hwang and Yan \cite{HwangYan} proposed, the models would not belong since each basic unit is associated with one kinetic term, one-to-one.
 Of course, the projection operators could be deviated from the "right-handed" or "left-handed" in the starting point; or, we do not start from those basic units.
 In any case, the door seems to be shut up but, after different thoughts, there is another door.

-In a slightly different context \cite{Hwang3}, I proposed to work with two working rules: "Dirac similarity principle", based on eighty years of experience, and "minimum Higgs hypothesis", from the last forty years of experience.
+In a slightly different context \cite{Hwang3}, I proposed, five years ago (due to the ignorance), to work with two working rules: "Dirac similarity principle", based on eighty years of our experiences, and "minimum Higgs hypothesis", from the last forty years of our another experiences.
 By "Dirac similarity principle", all the fermions of the extended Standard Model are point-like Dirac particles and this has important implication for neutrinos.
 Using these two working rules, the extended model mentioned above becomes rather unique - so, it is so much easier to check it against the experiments.
+My long, and lonely, journey became a guided tour.

+It turns out that these two working rules, "Dirac similarity principle" and "minimum Higgs hypothesis", coming from our experiences of eighty years and of forty years, stands till today.
+So, neutrinos are point-like Dirac particles.
+The complex scalar (Higgs) fields, which cannot exist if alone, indeed claim the minimum existence.

 We would be curious about how the dark-matter world looks like, though it is difficult to verify experimentally.
 The first question would be if the dark-matter world, 25 \% of the current Universe (in comparison, only 5 \% in the ordinary matter), would clusterize to form the dark-matter galaxies, maybe even before the ordinary-matter galaxies.
 The dark-matter galaxies would then play the hosts of (visible) ordinary-matter galaxies, like our own galaxy, the Milky Way.
-Note that a dark-matter galaxy is by our definition a galaxy that does not "feel" any ordinary strong and electromagnetic interactions (as in our visible ordinary-matter world).
+Note that a dark-matter galaxy is by our definition a galaxy that does not "feel" any ordinary strong and electromagnetic interactions (- unlike in our visible ordinary-matter world).
 This fundamental quest deserves some thoughts, for the structural formation of our Universe.